shawn11ZX/RestExpress/README.md

   properties—enabling the verification of appropriate orders and filters.
 Throws BadRequestException on failure.
 * Removed core StringUtils in favor of common StringUtils.
+* Fixed issue where default serialization processor was not used if setSerializationProcessor() was not called.
+* Changed RestExpress server startup message from “Starting <name> Server on port <port>” to “<name> server listening on port <port>”

 Release 0.10.0 - 3 Jan 2014
 ---------------------------------------------------------------------------------------------------